x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/system-requirements.md

 - Outlook for Mac for Office 365

-## Skype For Business integration
+## Lync/Skype For Business Server integration

-If integrating Skype for Business presence and instant messaging with Exchange Server, Skype for Business 2013 Cumulative Update 1 or later is required.
+If integrating Lync presence and instant messaging with Exchange Server, Lync 2013 Cumulative Update 10 or later is required.
+If integrating Skype for Business presence and instant messaging with Exchange server, Skype for Business Cumulative Update 11 or later is required.

 ## Exchange third-party clients